theweefies/aircracked-ng/README.md

         - 1139: added logic test for ppi, so that if we are writing a file with ppi headers we change the linktype in the global header
         - 1207: added a zero value 3rd argument (ppi) to the return call for dump_initialize, since airodump doesn't use the dump_initialize call, and other programs in the suite might (did a in-file grep and don't see any specific issues this might cause)

+    - FIXES - 18 MAR 2024:
+      - 588-651:    - changed MAC address/targeting-related function signatures to static
+      - 624-641:    - Modified parseMACAddressFile to ensure that improperly formatted lines (specifically lines longer than a mac address) are treated in such a manner that the additional characters are read and ignored until a new line character is reached (or end of file).
+This ensures the next line is read at the start.
+Additionally, the array size of MAX_TARGETS is protected.
+      - 1787:       - Set some of the 802.11ax properties to zero for new ap_cur
+      - 2401-2475:  - Added more boundary checking through Ext tag (HE Operation) parsing. also added    letoh24 to ensure endianness for different architectures (This includes compiler ifdef block that will add code if big endian to swap bytes, otherwise no swap).
+This should still be tested on big-endian systems.
+The arithmetic changes for determining the 6GHz Operation Information presence should be sound.
+Additionally, a switch and case statement was employed and proper channel width determination was employed based on the 802.11ax-2021 standard.
+I did not turn this into a function as you originally mentioned in your email - this would be a departure from the way that every other tag is processed in this portion of the code - i can easily make the change, but i wanted confirmation that is what you actually want before doing it.
+      - 5747-5846:  - Added static declaration for channel/frequency mapping functions.
+Fixed channel_to_frequency_ax: get first and last channel from channel_frequency map and perform boundary check against channel argument.
+The other functions that perform channel_to_freq_string operations have an inherent boundary check in the inner 'for' loop (loop until -1, which is the end element of each of these arrays).
+Fixed channels_to_freq_string_ax to respect the boundaries of freq_string and avoid writing beyond its allocated space.
+Additionally, modified channels_to_freq_string_a (and bg) to ensure that the boundary of freq_string is respected and protected against a buffer overflow.
+      - 6687:       - Added colon after option 'z' in short options string to indicate takes argument(oops).

 aireplay-ng:
 - UPDATED